florating/interview-prep/resource-list.md

 # Resources

 A collection of general interview prep guides, study materials, useful tools, and helpful advice for developers.
+Check out the [main interview guide](./README.md).

 Click on the hamburger menu (icon with 3 horizontal stripes) at the top left corner of the README to jump to a topic.